 We understand that the current COVID-19 situation is still presenting many challenges to our daily life.
 During this time, it’s important that you support and take care of your own and your family’s physical and mental health.

 The Government has produced some helpful guidance for parents on supporting children and young people’s mental health and wellbeing during the Coronavirus (COVID-19) pandemic.
+You can also keep up to date with the latest restrictions through the main Doncaster Council website which has lots of really good information covering all aspects of daily life.

 Remember that one of the best preventions we have is handwashing and maintaining social distancing.
 This is a child friendly video from the NHS about handwashing that you may wish to share with your younger children.